siddharthkoli/Obsidian-Git-Sync/JAVA/Java FAQs.md

 Parameterized Constructor - the constructor which is capable of initializing the instance variables with the provided values.

+Constructor chaining - Calling of one constructor from another with respect to current class

 ### **What is singleton class in Java and how can we make a class singleton?**

 Singleton class is a class whose only one instance can be created at any given time, in one JVM.
 A class can be made singleton by making its constructor private.